isselab/HAnS/README.md

 You are free to contribute to this repository.

 #### Getting started
- + Fork the repository.
+ + Fork the repository
- + Start adding your code for your new feature or bugfix
+ + Start adding your contribution as an annotated feature in the code
  + Build and Test
- + make a pull request
+ + Make a pull request

 To build and test you new snippet run the gradle [runIde] task.

 Pull requests should be named like this: *`folder`*-*`featureName`*-*`contributor`*-*`description`*.

 Folder can be either *`Feature`* or *`Bug`*.
-Featurename should be one that is already in the featuremodel or some new featurename.
+FeatureName should be one that is already in the featuremodel or some new featureName.
 Lastly contributor is your git name and the description should be a short description of the new feature or the bug.

 #### As a reviewer
-The repository have policies in place (similar to other Git repositories) where we have a team of members that are responsible for ensuring the code quality of the features before they can be merged to the main/master branch.
+The repository has policies in place (similar to other Git repositories) for which a team of members is responsible for ensuring the code quality of the features before they can be merged to the main branch.
 If you have experience with plugin development or want to help out by becoming a member of the review team, please reach out and contact any member in the existing team.

 ##### Current review group
 [![jhc github](https://img.shields.io/badge/GitHub-johmara-181717.svg?style=flat&logo=github)](https://www.github.com/johmara)
 [![jhc github](https://img.shields.io/badge/GitHub-janssonherman-181717.svg?style=flat&logo=github)](https://www.github.com/janssonherman)

-#### Code Quality
-Given that the plugin will have a widespread use and most likely be used repeatedly, it is essential that the code is of quality.
-For that reason we have policies in place where reviewers are required to review and accept the code before it is accepted into the main branch.

 ### Who do I talk to?
 [![jhc github](https://img.shields.io/badge/GitHub-johmara-181717.svg?style=flat&logo=github)](https://www.github.com/johmara)